colyseus/schema/README.md

   <p>
     A binary schema-based serialization algorithm. <br>
-    Although it was born to solve a <a href="https://github.com/colyseus/colyseus">Colyseus</a> issue, this library can be used standalone.
+    Although it was born to be used on <a href="https://github.com/colyseus/colyseus">Colyseus</a>, this library can be used as standalone.
   </p>

   <a href="https://travis-ci.org/colyseus/schema">